carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 With those pages go all the *extra* queries which were driving the jump in impressions in data.

 The decline in visibility can be alternately expressed as when the number of queries attached to a page condenses.
-The page could be findable, maybe even on page 1\.
-On enterprise sites they could still be somewhere on page 1, for smaller sites the reduction can prove a catastrophic end of business.
+The page could be findable, maybe even on page 1.
+For enterprise sites they could still by virture of their size be somewhere on page 1, for smaller sites the reduction can and did result in a catastrophic end of business.

 ## Exactly where are these “links” placed to tempt crawlers?